How to create and start a cloud backup?

 1. Find the New Task button then click it to create a task.

-4. Click Add Destination, and select the cloud that you want to back up to.
-And then, click OK to add.
+4. Click Add Destination, and select the cloud that we want to back up to,

-5. After adding the source and destination, you can click Settings to Enable Email Notification and set File Filter.
-And, you can click Schedule to set a scheduled backup.
+5. After adding the source and destination, we can click Settings to Enable Email Notification and set File Filter.
+And, we can click Schedule to set a scheduled backup.

-6. Next, you can click the Start Backup button to run the task immediately, or select a time on the down-arrow to run task later.
+6. Next, we can click the Start Backup button to run the task immediately or later.

-For the created tasks, you can click the icon to start backups again.
+For the created tasks, we can click the icon to start backups again.

 Currently, CBackup web client only supports backups from clouds to clouds.
 The data backup of the computer will be realized via the CBackup desktop app.